drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-02-pronunciation.md

 ---

 ## Tools to learn Spanish pronunciation
 I began with Gabe Wyner's Latin American Spanish [pronunciation trainer](https://fluent-forever.com/pronunciation-trainers/#.Vg8EQMtJaa0) from FluentForever.com.
 This is more for training your ear to hear the fine points of Spanish pronunciation.
 I don't think it's a big help in spoken pronunciation, unless you specifically model the sounds you hear.
-Because Gabe has downloaded his sound clips from Forvo, the quality is variable.
+Because Gabe appears to have downloaded his sound clips from Forvo, the quality is variable.
 There are different accents, which for a beginner is more harmful than helpful.
 I especially found the variation in pronouncing the "ll" sound to raise questions.
 While it is a nice product and may be useful for rarer languages, for Spanish I don't think it's a necessary buy, because there are free alternatives that do the same:

 -StudySpanish.com has a nice pronunciation [module online for free](http://www.studyspanish.com/pronunciation/).